 So, we know that HPV causes most cases of cervical cancer and that we test for HPV through screening.
 There’s also a way to protect against getting certain types of HPV in the first place: vaccination.

-HPV vaccination has been offered in Ireland since 2010 and we published new research last year which shows the early signs of the positive protective effect of HPV vaccination in women at the time of their first cervical screening test.
+The HPV vaccination programme in Ireland was rolled out through schools from 2010.
+Our award-winning research published in 2024, shows the early signs of the impact of HPV vaccination in women at the time of their first cervical screening test.
 We found a big drop in the percentage of cervical screening tests showing serious precancer disease in women aged 25.

 6. Cervical Cancer Elimination